Coalición Floresta Logo Coalición Floresta Search Buscar

 Pull quotesCitas destacadas

-"The Municipal Aqueduct is strategic in the human development of the community that inhabits the canton of Flores, as well as in its territorial and urban planning; therefore, the Municipality of Flores must direct all efforts to strengthen and improve it, so that it must be kept under municipal administration and under no circumstances shall agreements or administrative acts aimed at transferring or delegating its administration to other institutions, associations, or public or private companies of any kind be admissible."
+"the Municipal Aqueduct is strategic for the human development of the community inhabiting the canton of Flores, as well as for its territorial and urban planning; therefore, the Municipality of Flores must direct all efforts to strengthen and improve it, so that it shall remain under municipal administration and under no circumstances shall agreements or administrative acts aimed at transferring or delegating its administration to other institutions, associations, public or private companies of any kind be admissible."

 Artículo 1